masum184e/roadmap/running/nodejs.md

 - [Creating and publishing custom npm packages](#)

 ## 4. Asynchronous Programming
-- Callbacks, Promises, and `async/await`
-- Error handling in asynchronous operations
 - Using `util.promisify` for callback-based APIs
 - Working with the `Promise.all` method